 - Student Athletes

-Tutor requests should be submitted by Week 10 (March 16, 2019) of the semester.
-Thereafter, it is less likely that Peer Tutoring Services will be able to secure a tutor.
+Tutor requests should be submitted by Week 10 of Fall 2020 or by October 30, 2020.
+Thereafter, it is less likely that Tutoring Services will be able to secure a tutor.

 ADDITIONAL ACADEMIC SUPPORT